 Jurisdictions that currently operate smoky vehicle programs apply the "ten second smoke rule" to identify vehicles with excess smoke emissions.
 That is, smoky vehicles are those detected emitting smoke continuously for a period of ten seconds or more.
-Studies commissioned by the NEPC indicate that there is no strong correlation between the 10 second smoke rule and measurements of particles in laboratory tests.

-A smoky vehicle program which uses the ten second smoke rule cannot ensure detection of vehicles with excess emissions of $NO_x$ , hydrocarbons (HC), carbon monoxide (CO) or particles.
+The correlation between smoke and other pollutants is uncertain.
+Therefore a smoky vehicle program which uses the ten second smoke rule cannot ensure detection of vehicles with excess emissions of NO_x , hydrocarbons (HC), carbon monoxide (CO) or particles.
 Other guidelines within this Measure describe emission management approaches which are specifically designed to detect and rectify excessive emissions of these pollutants.
+Jurisdictions should ensure that strategies are in place to detect the range of pollutants.
+Jurisdictions should also monitor developments in science and technology and seek expert advice where necessary.